Sridevi's Funeral: Rekha Started CRYING After Hugging Janhvi; Deepika Padukone Says Final Goodbye

 Ajay & Kajol

-Ajay and Kajol both arrived together at the venue to pay respect to Sridevi.
+Ajay and Kajol arrived together at the venue to pay respect to Sridevi.

 Soha & Neha